Terms and Conditions

-(2) The SaaS-Solutions are free from errors, if they fulfil the functions contained in the product description of buynomics (see https://www.buynomics.com/solution/#product) as amended from time to time or separately agreed upon.
+(2) The SaaS-Solutions are free from errors, if they fulfill the functions contained in the product description of buynomics (see Section 1.1) as amended from time to time or separately agreed upon.
 Licensor does not warrant that the functions of the SaaS-Solution meet the requirements for a specific use case of Licensee, unless otherwise agreed contractually.

 (3) Licensor provides a ticket system.
-All error messages have to be submitted via the ticket system by Licensee.
+All error messages have to be submitted via the ticket system by Licensee built within the tool (Button – give feedback).
 Licensee is to provide reasonable assistance to Licensor in analyzing errors, for example, through screenshot or system descriptions; Error messages are to be sent to Licensor as promptly as possible.
 If a SaaS-Solution is defective, Licensor shall – within a reasonable time – remedy reported errors insofar as a reported error is reproducible.